 “Okay, alright, so we’re even if you never bring this up again!”
 I snap in embarrassment pointing my finger at him.

-“I will if it doesn’t happen again… which is not likely.”
-Chuck laughs.
+“I will if it doesn’t happen again… which is not likely,” Chuck laughs.
 I drop my head into my forehead again.
-“Ana,” he begins more softly, his voice still full of mirth, “you guys are young, hot, and in love and obvious enjoy each others company.
+“Ana,” he begins more softly, his voice still full of mirth, “you guys are young, hot, and in love and obviously enjoy each other’s company.
 That’s all that matters.
 Don’t worry about what other people say.
 Have a good time.
 Life is too damn short!”
-He pushes my arm with his.
+He nudges my arm with his.
 I sigh heavily.

 “Yeah, okay,” I say not completely convinced.